 Gateway to the Stars: The Dark Sky initiative is a response to the ever shrinking availability of a truly dark night-time sky.
 Elk Island National Park is part of the Beaver Hills Dark Sky Preserve, an area which has received recognition for cutting down (and is some spots eliminating) artificial light, and for advertising ways visitors can help keep it dark.
-The Gateway to the Stars events are a chance to gather with a knowledgeable Parks Canada interpreter and be guided through some of the constellations and stories of the stars.
+Several programs are offered throughout the year that give you a chance to gather with a knowledgeable Parks Canada interpreter and be guided through some of the constellations and stories of the stars.
 I learned a bunch about the night sky, including that I might not have a wild enough imagination to see constellations, but we saw 2 shooting stars (ok, satellites) and that was pretty cool.

 Aurora Watch: At the Dark Sky Campfire I attended, I had the pleasure of meeting a woman from Southern California who had come to Edmonton on a Northern Lights hunt.
 She introduced me to the website Aurora Watch, a network of skygazers who alert each other to aurora borealis activity in the region.
 Sign up for email alerts when the likelihood of aurora activity is high.